 You could add the supply date to the description of your goods or service, and add the invoice date at the top along with your name, address, and contact details.

-As well as including the costs of individual goods or services, you should make sure you put the total amount owed as well.
+As well as including the costs of individual goods or services, you need to put the total amount owed as well.

-Plus, if you’ve agreed any discount with your customer, note this down on the invoice and subtract it from the total cost.
+Plus, if you’ve agreed a discount with your customer, note this down on the invoice and subtract it from the total cost.

 If applicable, include the VAT amount too.

-You should have agreed on them with the customer beforehand, but it’s a good idea to note the terms of payment on the invoice as well.
+You should have agreed payment terms with the customer beforehand, but it’s a good idea to note the terms of payment on the invoice as well.

 So if you expect to be paid within a certain number of days, remind the customer by including it on the invoice.

 More importantly, note down how exactly your customer should make the payment.
-It’s likely you’ll want the customer to make the payment directly to a bank account, and if that’s the case be sure to add some bank details.
+It’s likely you’ll want the customer to make the payment directly to a bank account.
+If that’s the case, be sure to add your bank details.